This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 We consider timber framing the most sustainable method of building for a few reasons:

-- Wood is one of the few truly renewable building materials.
+- Wood is the world’s most environmentally-friendly building material.

 - Post and beam construction often uses less wood than stick-built homes do.